-The Magnificent Mile is Chicago's Camps Élysées, home to major department stores, malls, and flagship stores of famous fashion brands.
+The Magnificent Mile is Chicago's Champs Élysées, home to major department stores, malls, and flagship stores of famous fashion brands.
 The streets official name is Michigan Avenue, the "Magnificent Mile" is the section between Randolph Street in the south and Lake Shore Drive in the north.
 On Magnificent Mile you can stay in luxury hotels and dine at fancy restaurants.
 The Water Tower, Wrigley Building and the Tribune Tower stand aswell on this famous avenue.
 Another attraction is the John Hankook Tower with the 360 Chicago observation deck.

 The Neo-Gothic Tower is the headquarter of the newspaper "Chicago Tribune".
 The newspaper started an architectural competition in 1922, to build the most beautiful building in the world.
 More than 250 architects from all over the world participated in the competition.
 Raymond Hood and John Mead Howell from New York finaly built the 141 m high "Tribune Tower" in 1925.
 Rymond Hood was the architect of the Rockefeller Center.

 The Chicago Elevated Railroad "L" operates 8 m above road level.
 In the center the route runs in a circle "loop".
 The first line started it's service in 1892.
 The system has been extended and today there are also subway lines crossing the center.
 The station "Quincy" has been restored to it's historic appearance.
 The Buckingham Fountain is one of the highest fountains in North America and is beautifully lit in the evening.
 The beautiful fountain is arguably Chicago's most romantic sight.
 The fountain is turned off between October and April, then you can only see the empty basin.
 The best time to visit Chicago is the summer.

 Tip: Marc Cahagall also designed the colorful windows at the Art Institute of Chicago.